vadim-su/fbenum/README.md

 # FBEnum

-Enhance your enums with robust classes that gracefully handle unknown values through a fallback mechanism, fully compatible with Pydantic.
+Library provides fallback enum functionality.
+Fully compatible with pydantic.

 It can be helpful to have a fallback value for enums, so that unknown values can be handled gracefully.
 This is especially useful when working with external data sources